20 Budget Bedroom Decor Ideas That Create Your Dream Space

 Repurpose Items You Already Own as Decor

-• Vintage suitcases: Stack them as a nightstand or use a single large one as a bench at the foot of your bed
+• Vintage Suitcases: Stack two or three for a nightstand, or place one at the foot of your bed to store extra blankets.

 Styled bedroom with decor items from clearance racks